-Classic Chelada - A Mexican Beer Cocktail made with Lime
+Classic Chelada Recipe - A Mexican Beer Cocktail

 A Chelada is a cocktail from Mexico made with beer, lime juice, and a salt rim.
-A refreshing and unique way to enjoy a cold beer.
+It's a refreshing and unique way to enjoy a cold beer.

 Three Chelada cocktails with lime and Tajin

-I have to say that I value Mexican beer, in general.
-And no matter which, classics like Sol, Dos Equis, and Corona all pair perfectly with lime.
+Mexican beer, including classics like Sol, Dos Equis, and Corona, usually pairs perfectly with lime.
 So it's no surprise that a well-made Chelada is a great drink.

 Like many other Mexican drinks, a Chelada also features a salt rim.
-An unpretentious addition that rounds off this drink.
+An unpretentious addition that rounds off this refreshing thirst quencher.

 Three Chelada cocktails with lime and Tajin